 - 1 Tablespoon (4 g) fresh rosemary, finely chopped

 - ½ teaspoon garlic powder

 - 1-2 Tablespoons vegetable oil or neutral oil

 - Lemon wedge, for serving

 - Fry the first side for approximately 4-5 minutes, until golden brown.
 It should easily come up with a spatula.
 Then, flip and cook the second side for another 4-5 minutes.
 The time may vary depending on the thickness of your fish!
 The fish will be translucent; you want to be sure you don't overcook it (look for an internal temperature of 145°F).

-- To bake the fillets: heat oven to 375°F. Butter a baking dish or sheet.
+- To bake the fillets: heat oven to 375°F. Butter the bottom of a baking dish or sheet.
 Place the filets evenly across the pan and drizzle 1-2 tablespoons of melted butter on top.
-Bake for 20-24 minutes until the center is translucent; the exterior won’t get as golden brown and it will with frying.
+Bake for 20-24 minutes until the center is translucent; the exterior won’t get as golden brown as it will with frying.

 - Parmesan: buy a block of parmesan and use a grater to shred it for best results.
 Storebought shredded is generally too thick.
 If you use grated, it’s heavier, so only use 2 tablespoons (or 12 grams).